Bish0pdev/Bishop_os/README.md

 - touch [file] [content]: Create a new file with content.
 - cat [file]: Read the contents of a file.
 - back: Goes to parent directory
--delete [file/directory]: Will remove a directory/file
+- delete [file/directory]: Will remove a directory/file
--format-disk: Will remove all custom user files from disc and local storage.
+- format-disk: Will remove all custom user files from disc and local storage.
 ### Applications
 - ed [-a || -s] (file): Bishop_os built in text editor. -a = Advanced| -s = Simple
 - - save [file]: Can only be used when ed is open.
 Will save the edited file.
 - - exit: exit's the editor without saving.
--js: (WIP EXPERIMENTAL) Js interpreter.
+- js: (WIP EXPERIMENTAL) Js interpreter.
 Currently, variables do not work but anything you can do in one line should.